shhhkun/SmartMirror/mobile_app/MainApp/README.md

    - current issue is context doesn't seem to be updating after a get services call.
 I made some changes that I think will fix, but still need to test.
 - figure out how to encode/decode data being sent and read
 - write data to a specific characteristic
+- implement some quick UI for sending data. maybe just a button.
 - make connecting action nicer. feels kinda jank still, and want to be able to not use nrf connect.

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!